linkedin/css-blocks/packages/css-blocks/README.md

 class changes when the element is in that state.
 The names of states are scoped to their class and the styles they provide can target only elements assigned to that classname.
-The exception to this is for states that belong to the block `.root` class.
+The exception to this is for states that belong to the block `:scope` class.
 In general, CSS Blocks restricts the use of combinators in selectors with a preference for unscoped selectors that are fast and optimization friendly (See Rules & Constraints below).
 One of the primary exceptions to this is that root states can be used in selectors as a scope for classes and other states within the block.
-So when you find yourself thinking that you absolutely need to use a descendant or child combinator then you should imagine that use case as a state for a block's `.root` class.
+So when you find yourself thinking that you absolutely need to use a descendant or child combinator then you should imagine that use case as a state for a block's `:scope` class.

 It is important to think of States as part of the public API that describe how a block and the classes within it can vary.
 By keeping all the